omermumtaz05/RISC-V-multicycle-FPGA/datapath/instruction_sequences/README.md

  ```
   - Decimal value `82` was hardcoded into address `140`

-### Branching with not equal case and negative immediate loop:
+### Branching with not equal case and negative immediate:
 ``` assembly
   addi x5, x0, 4
   addi x5, x0, -1